 |15 mL||300 drops|

 Final Thoughts: How Many Milligrams of CBD Should I Take?

-In other words, if you’re taking CBD to help you sleep, you could totally exacerbate your symptoms (i.e. make them worse) if you take too small of a dose.
-This is due to the fact that small doses of CBD are known to have stimulating effects, while large doses of CBD are known to have sedative effects (according to an article published by ProjectCBD).
+In other words, if you’re taking CBD to help you sleep, you could totally exacerbate your symptoms if you take too small of a dose.
+Small doses of CBD are known to have stimulating effects, while large doses of CBD are known to have sedative effects.

 - Full-spectrum Hemp extract